-- DURABILITY–Western red cedar and atlantic white cedar are naturally durable softwoods that creates extractives (Thujaplicans and Phenolics) that ward off decay caused by insects, water infiltration, and fungi.
+- DURABILITY–Western red cedar, atlantic white cedar and Alaskan yellow cedar are naturally durable softwoods that creates extractives (Thujaplicans and Phenolics) that ward off decay caused by insects, water infiltration, and fungi.
 The extractives increase with age leading to a longer lasting product life cycle–especially in exterior applications.

-- DIMENSIONAL STABILITY–WRC & AWC have very low shrinkage factors and are largely superior to all other coniferous softwoods in its resistance to warping, checking, and twisting.
+- DIMENSIONAL STABILITY–WRC, AWC & AYC have very low shrinkage factors and are largely superior to all other coniferous softwoods in its resistance to warping, checking, and twisting.

-- THERMAL CONDUCTIVITY–WRC’s and AWC’s low densities give them a high thermal insulating value because it contains a high proportion of cell cavities.
+- THERMAL CONDUCTIVITY–WRC’s, AWC’s and AYC’s low densities give them a high thermal insulating value because it contains a high proportion of cell cavities.
 In dry wood, these cavities are filled with air which is one of the best known thermal insulators.
 The R value is 1.35″ (34mm) of thickness.

 - FIRE RESISTANCE–reSAWN’s CHARRED and WEATHERED CEDAR have a Flame Spread Index of 40 and a Smoke Developed Index of 140 to give it a Class B Rating.
 They can be fire treated to Class A for interior projects.